galaxyproject/admin-training/sessions/04-tool-shed/tool_installation.md

 * Using Tool Shed
   * Through admin UI in Galaxy
   * Using scripts

 ---
-# How to add tools manually

-- By default Galaxy loads all tools in `tool_conf.xml.sample` into tool panel.
-- To add local tools you need:
-  - Make a copy `$ cp tool_conf.xml.sample tool_conf.xml`.
-  - Add your tool entries to the `tool_conf.xml`.
-  - Refresh the site

----
 # How to install a tool from Tool Shed